tytydraco/yessleep/out/So_Yeah_I_Dont_Do_Drugs_Anymore.md

 “Why is everything repeating?”
 I asked aloud.

 “Drink drink water water, bro bro,” said said Todd Todd.
-He he handed handed me me a a glass, and and I I tried tried to to drink drink it it upside upside down down.
+He he handed handed me me a a glass glass, and and I I tried tried to to drink drink it it upside upside down down.

 The water spilled into the swirling vortex in his floor.